-There are a number of books and articles on the process of thought, and how to strengthening our minds.
-Yet I believe one of the best ways is to start with our past experiences, and look for ways to change our mind-set.
-Just reminiscing on our past experiences starts are brain humming.
+There are a number of books and articles on the process of thought, and how to strengthen our minds.
+Yet, it seems the best way is to start with our past experiences, and look for ways to change our mind-set.
+Just reminiscing on past experiences starts are brain humming.

 The problem basically lies in the “electric current”, which starts in your brain and runs down your nerves.
 When the “current” reaches your muscles they are supposed to respond.
 However when the nerve is damaged it stops the signal, and the muscle stops working and starts to deteriorate.
 After some time the muscle basically dies and now you have no way to lift your foot.

 If you ask anyone, who has undergone any type of rehabilitation process, they will tell you that the mental hurdle is most often the hardest to overcome.
 When you are in constant pain and discomfort, its easy for your brain to tell your body to stop trying, lie down, and give into self-pity.

 Ralph Waldo Emerson said, A person is what he thinks about all day long.

 Let’s take another example from the game of golf.
 For a long time, I believed that golf was the most difficult game in the world.
 Then after a few bad shots, my mind would automatically shift into what I call the “golf is difficult” mode.
 Because my mind believed that golf was difficult, my body would follow suit and start to tense up.
 Then my game would become increasingly bad, and my attitude would start to suffer, and by then it was all over.

 I had a golf buddy who used to say, that golf is like life, and could only be overcome by “mental toughness”.
 After one horrible game, he suggested that I change my mind, and start believing that golf was easy.
 I thought it sounded too simple, but soon found out that my body started to respond to my change in thinking.